Eyak: History

 The Eyak initially moved out of the interior down the Copper River to the coast.
 There they harvested the rich salmon fishing grounds.
 When the Russians arrived they recognized the Eyak as a distinct culture and described their territory on their maps.
 They also traded with the Eyak and sent them missionaries.
 Because of their small population, they were often raided and their territory boundaries were under pressure from the Chugach to the west.
 The Tlingit on the east side, had better relations with the Eyak leading to intermarriage and the assimilation of most Eyak.
 The Eyak's territorial boundary was pushed further contributing to the Eyak's decline.
 When the Americans arrived they opened canneries and competed with the Eyak for salmon.
 The integration and novel diseases which were introduced by non-Native settlers led to the further decline of the Eyak.

 As populations decreased the remaining Eyak began to congregate near the village of Orca.
 In 1880 the population of the village of Alaganik was recorded at 117 and by 1890 it had declined to 48.
 In 1900 total population was estimated at 60.
 As more settlers arrived the last village became the town of Cordova.
 As of 1996, there were 120 partial Eyak descendants in the town.
 The last full-blood Eyak, Marie Smith Jones, died on January 21, 2008.

 Language

-The Eyak spoke a distinct language closely related to the Athabaskan languages.
+The Eyak spoke a distinct language that is related to the Athabaskan languages.
 Pressure from neighboring ethnic groups and the spread of English resulted in a decline of the Eyak language.
 Marie Smith Jones (1918–2008) was the last native speaker.

-Michael Krauss was known first and foremost as an Eyak language specialist.
+The linguist Michael Krauss was a renowned Eyak language specialist who worked alongside Jones and other speakers to describe it.